War for the Planet of the Apes – A Review

 Like this year’s Logan, which left me depressed in all sorts of ways, War attaches itself to you and ruins your day.
 I don’t know how rewatchable a film like that is, as blockbusters don’t do that too often.
 The Hunger Games and it’s sequels had a stronghold for a while on depressing, big budget dystopias.
 The “fun” of Rise is gone in this third chapter and replaced with something that’s a bit more meaningful, but less enjoyable.
 It’s a movie that’s good for you, it tricks you into eating your vegetables with large scale storytelling and CGI apes.
 But you wouldn’t want to see this every weekend at the movies, it would be horrible for your good mood.
 A fun time?
 Not really.
 Recommended?
 Absolutely.

-Posted on July 17, 2017, in movies, reviews and tagged andy serkis, dawn of the planet of the apes, exodus, logan, matt reeves, movie reviews, planet of the apes, review, rise of the planet of the apes, war for the planet of the apes, woody harrelson.
+Posted on July 17, 2017, in movie review, movies, reviews and tagged andy serkis, dawn of the planet of the apes, exodus, logan, matt reeves, movie reviews, planet of the apes, review, rise of the planet of the apes, war for the planet of the apes, woody harrelson.
 Bookmark the permalink.
 1 Comment.